Myrarust/Myra-Rust/index.md

 I am an aspiring data scientist looking to leverage my past experience and current education in a new and exciting career.
 I discovered data science after leaving my career in software integration, test, and QA to be a stay-at-home mom for my wonderful daughter and I fell in love with it!
 Data science compliments my natural analytical personality and I enjoy using technology and machine learning to solve problems and provide answers.

-<br>**Skills:** Data Science, Statistical Data Analysis, Exploratory Data Analysis, Data Wrangling, Data Mining, Machine Learning, Predictive Modeling, Data Visualization, Software Testing, User Acceptance Testing, Software QA, Requirements Gathering and Traceability.<br>
+<br><br>**Skills:** Data Science, Statistical Data Analysis, Exploratory Data Analysis, Data Wrangling, Data Mining, Machine Learning, Predictive Modeling, Data Visualization, Software Testing, User Acceptance Testing, Software QA, Requirements Gathering and Traceability.<br>

 **Languages:** Python, R, SQL, UNIX<br>